elasticrash/spawnflake/README.md

 * configuration now supports integers, anything not in the configuration file will generate a random number from 0 to 2147483647

 ## breaking changes
-* O.11 configuration is not backwards compatible with O.10
+* O.1.1 configuration is not backwards compatible with O.1.0
+* O.1.3 uses the schema from the configuration and does not allow a custom value
 ## Running the example

 Running the example requires to run docker-compose inside the test folder.
 Obviously you need